-The WHI Investigator data website includes most baseline data for all Observational Study (OS) and Clinical Trial (CT) participants.
-Outcomes and other selected data sets collected during the follow-up period are also included for the OS participants.
+The WHI Investigator data sets available on the study website include most baseline data for all Observational Study (OS) and Clinical Trial (CT) participants.
+Outcomes and other selected data sets collected during the follow-up period are also included for OS and CT participants.
 Additions to the follow-up and outcomes data sets will be made periodically.